 - Whether the cost of vaccination was covered by the employer.

 This finding was based on the previous case of Arnold v Goodstart Early Learning FWC 6083, in which Ms Arnold pursued an unfair dismissal claim after being dismissed for failing to comply with the directive that all employees receive a flu vaccination.
 Ms Arnold’s objection was not based on medical reasons, but rather she relied on international human rights instruments to justify her refusal.
-The Fair Work Commission observed that Goodstart’s policy regarding vaccination was ‘lawful and reasonable in the context of its operations’ and ‘necessary to ensure the company met its duty of care to the children in its care’.
+The Fair Work Commission observed that Goodstart’s policy regarding vaccination was ‘lawful and reasonable in the context of its operations’ and was ‘necessary to ensure the company met its duty of care to the children in its care’.

 Considerations for employers